 The UE initiates the registration procedure for initial registration by sending a REGISTRATION REQUEST message to the AMF, starting timer T3510.
 If timer T3502 is currently running, the UE shall stop timer T3502.
 If timer T3511 is currently running, the UE shall stop timer T3511.

-During initial registration the UE handles the 5GS mobile identity IE in the following order:
+During initial registration to a PLMN, the UE handles the 5GS mobile identity IE in the following order:

 a) if: